1990 – 28th June – Warwick District Council – By Election – Kenilworth

 Lost Nomination Forms………

 One other issue that angered Cllr Thomas was the ‘lost’ nomination forms of former Mayor, Pat Ryan (pictured), who was due to stand in Abbey ward.
-Election officers said they never received his papers, so he won’t be on the ballot paper.
-But as far as Mr Ryan was concerned he had filled in the forms correctly and that was the end of the matter.
+Election officers said they never received his papers, so he couldn’t be on the ballot paper.
+But as far as Mr Ryan was concerned he had filled in the forms and that was the end of the matter.
 There is nothing that could be done except challenge it in court, Mr Ryan said he would be taking legal advice.
 Gillian Friar, elections officer at Warwick District Council, said extra checks had been made at Victoria Chambers and was satisfied the paperwork was not there.

 The lost forms meant that the Lib-Dems could only field five candidates in Abbey ward where six seats were available.
 Many believed that if Pat Ryan had stood he would have been elected.